quantsingularity/QuantumBallot/smart_contract/README.md

 # Smart Contract Documentation

-This directory contains the smart contract implementations for the Chainocracy project.
+This directory contains the smart contract implementations for the QuantumBallot project.

 ## Contents